 If you dead serious to start a successful pet rescue, there many things that has to be taken into consideration.
-The process of starting one can be very daunting especially when you not even sure where to begin.
+The process of starting one can be very daunting, similar to most youtube weight loss for women diets, especially when you not even sure where to begin.
 However, if you heart fueled with passion to save animals, then you are at a great start in building your pet rescue.

 #1 Proper Planning- A significant player in starting a pet rescue is your plan.
 Pet rescue has to work like a business.
 Like a business, everything starts with a proper plan.